WhatAShot/Electrocardio-Panorama/README.md

 **Please note that an Electrocardio Panorama actually has continuous unlimited views.**

 ### An example on ECG data synthesis from scratch
-ECG data from sratch synthesis is just a supplementary function of our Nef-Net, but is obviously better than the previous GAN work for ECG data (e.g., SimGAN).
 ![example2](./Figures/synthesis_from_scratch.png)

+**ECG data from sratch synthesis is just a supplementary function of our Nef-Net, but is obviously better than the previous GAN work for ECG data (e.g., SimGAN).
+It is suggested that the underlying ECG information is well captured by the Nef-Net model.**

 ## Citation